Crib Mattress Safety: Everything You Need to Know

 The most important safety consideration when selecting a crib mattress is its firmness.
-According to the American Academy of Pediatrics, parents should select a firm, flat sleeping surface for their little one.
+According to the American Academy of Pediatrics, parents should select a firm, flat sleeping surface for their little ones.

-While you might be inclined to find a soft and comfortable crib mattress for your baby, experts agree that a firmer mattress is the safer choice for newborns and infants, at least until they are able to move (push up, roll, crawl) independently.
+While you might be inclined to find a soft and comfortable crib mattress for your baby, experts agree that a firmer mattress is the safer choice for newborns and infants, at least until they can move (push up, roll, crawl) independently.

 In addition to lowering the risk of SIDS, a firm crib mattress provides the ideal support for your baby's developing spine.

 How can I tell if my crib mattress is firm enough?
 When your baby is lying on the mattress, it should indent only minimally (less than 1 centimeter).
 When you press your hand into the mattress under the weight of your body, it should only indent about 1-2 centimeters (about half an inch).
 To you, the mattress should feel uncomfortably firm.

 Will my child be uncomfortable on a firm mattress?
 No, a newborn and infant will be perfectly comfortable on a firm mattress.
 As they get older, however, the good news is that many crib mattresses are available as dual firmness.
 This gives you the best of both worlds: a firm side for newborns and infants, and a softer side for the toddler years.

 Examples of dual-firmness mattresses include the popular Avocado, Lullaby Earth, Nook Pure, Babyletto, and Naturepedic, which you can learn about on our annual round-up of the best crib mattresses!

 Size & Fit

 Another important safety characteristic of a crib mattress is whether it is properly sized for your crib, and that it fits tightly into the crib without any perimeter gaps.